A posteriori error bounds for fully-discrete hp-discontinuous Galerkin timestepping methods for parabolic problems: Introduction

 Our results are closely related, however, with important departures, to those of \cite{ESV:16,ESV:17, GKSZ17}.
-In particular, the new space-time reconstruction we will define allows for the derivation of \aposteriori upper bounds for each of the following norms $\leb2(I;\elldom)$ (Theorem~\ref{the:L2H1}) and $\sobh1(I;\dual\elldom)$ (Remark~\ref{obs:H1H--1-error-estimates}) separately; the Hilbert space $\elldom$ is the domain of a self-adjoint uniformly elliptic operator $\ellop$ (see~\S\ref{sec:setup} for details).
-A key attribute of our approach is the flexibility in incorporating any \aposteriori elliptic error estimators available.
-For instance, when the equilibrated residual elliptic error estimators from \cite{BPS:09} are used (with $\elldom=\sobhz1(\W)$ and $\pivot=\leb2(\W)$), we recover very similar estimators to the upper bounds derived in \cite{ESV:16,ESV:17}.
-Importantly, however, the work \cite{ESV:16} shows that these are also lower bounds for the ``joint-norm'' $\sobh1(I;\dual\elldom)\meet\leb2(I;\elldom)$, and the article \cite{ESV:17} does the same for the $\leb2(I;\elldom)$ under the condition $h^2<c\tau$, relating the mesh-size $h$ with the time-step $\tau$ for some constant $c>0$.
-Also, in the present paper, we are not concerned with the interesting question of convergence of adaptive algorithms as in \cite{GKSZ17}.
-On the other hand, our approach, besides and because of not being bound to any particular elliptic \aposteriori error estimation technique, permits the derivation of optimal-order \aposteriori upper bounds for the $\leb\infty(0,T;\pivot)$ error (Theorem~\ref{the:LinfL2final}), which, to the best of our reading, are not captured in \cite{ESV:16,ESV:17,GKSZ17}.
+In particular, the new reconstructions defined below allow for the derivation of \aposteriori upper error bounds for each of the following norms $\leb2(I;\elldom)$ (Theorem~\ref{thm:L2H1}) and $\sobh1(I;\dual\elldom)$ (\S \ref{sec:H1(Hm1)apost}) separately; the Hilbert space $\elldom$ is the domain of a self-adjoint uniformly elliptic operator $\ellop$ (see~\S\ref{sec:setup} for details).
+A key attribute of our approach is the flexibility in incorporating any \aposteriori elliptic error estimators available, as the reconstruction-type approach, allows to separate the challenges in the \aposteriori error estimation of elliptic and time-evolution errors.
+To facilitate a wide range of applications, we will present the theory within a Gelfand-triple-type abstract setting allowing, for instance, both second- and fourth-order spatial operators.
+This generality comes at the possible expense of different, yet quantitatively analogous, computable constants in the resulting \aposteriori error estimators compared to the bounds in \cite{ESV:16,ESV:17, GKSZ17}.
+For instance, when the equilibrated \tw{flux} elliptic error estimators from \cite{BPS:09} are used (with $\elldom=\sobhz1(\W)$ and $\pivot=\leb2(\W)$), we recover similar estimators to the upper bounds derived in \cite{ESV:16,ESV:17}.
+Importantly, however, the work \cite{ESV:16} shows that these are also lower bounds for the ``joint-norm'' of $\sobh1(I;\dual\elldom)\meet\leb2(I;\elldom)$, and the article \cite{ESV:17} does the same for the $\leb2(I;\elldom)$ under the condition $h^2<c\tau$, relating the mesh-size $h$ with the time-step $\tau$ for some constant $c>0$.
+Also, in the present work, we are not concerned with the interesting question of convergence of adaptive algorithms as in \cite{GKSZ17}.
+Crucially, however, the novel space-time reconstruction, allows for the proof of an \aposteriori error bound for the $\leb\infty(I;\pivot)$-norm, which appears to be of optimal order; this result, to the best of our reading, is not captured in \cite{ESV:16,ESV:17,GKSZ17}.